-Now, celebrating 88 years of continuous publication, WLT has been recognized by the Nobel Prize committee as one of the “best edited and most informative literary publications” in the world, and was recently called “an excellent source of writings from around the globe by authors who write as if their lives depend on it” (Utne Reader, 2005).
+Now, celebrating over 95 years of continuous publication, WLT has been recognized by the Nobel Prize committee as one of the “best edited and most informative literary publications” in the world, and was recently called “an excellent source of writings from around the globe by authors who write as if their lives depend on it” (Utne Reader, 2005).
 WLT has received a dozen national publishing awards in the past ten years, including the Phoenix Award for Editorial Achievement from the Council of Editors of Learned Journals in 2002.

 Since 1968, WLT has also achieved worldwide recognition as the sponsor of the $50,000 Neustadt International Prize for Literature and the Puterbaugh Conferences on World Literature and, more recently, as the sponsor of the NSK Neustadt Prize for Children’s Literature.